-The Company currently has no operating revenues other than interest income and relies primarily on equity financing as well as the exercise of warrants and options to fund its exploration and administrative costs.
+The Company currently has no operating revenues and relies primarily on equity financing as well as the exercise of warrants and options to fund its exploration and administrative costs.
 This situation is unlikely to change until such time as the Company can develop a bankable feasibility study on one of its properties.

 Other than those obligations disclosed in the notes to its Financial Statements and discussed in this MD&A, the Company has no other long-term debt, capital lease obligations, operating leases or any other long-term obligations.

-As at June 30, 2015, the Company had working capital of \$1,722,540 compared to working capital of \$2,523,739 as at December 31, 2014.
-The Company's working capital as at June 30, 2015 includes cash of \$2,059,780 (December 31, 2014 - \$2,751,579).
-The decrease in cash and cash equivalents is attributed to the expenditures on the Borosi Project and general and administrative expenditures.
+As at September 30, 2015, the Company had working capital of \$1,136,212 compared to working capital of \$2,523,739 as at December 31, 2014.
+The Company's working capital as at September 30, 2015 includes cash of \$1,024,508 (December 31, 2014 - \$2,751,579).